- Hello Again, Welcome Back

 But, the other type needs to be avoided as much as possible.
 The stress brought on by feeling completely overwhelmed in life.
 Either by work-type commitments, family dramas, or being around unhelpful, negative people.

 Any high level of stress for a prolonged period of time can be toxic to our bodies leading to disease.
-Not to mention the havoc it plays with our state of mind.
+Not to mention the havoc it plays with our state of mind and relationships.

 I know it’s not possible to completely avoid stressful situations…Utopia doesn’t exist…(sigh!)